-Don't save pecan pie just for the holidays in December, because a slice of Jessica's Favorite Deep Dish Pecan Pie is good any time you bake one!
+Don't save pecan pie just for the holidays in November and December, because a slice of Jessica's Favorite Deep Dish Pecan Pie is good any time of year you bake one!

 We have a few favorite dishes for the holidays we celebrate, pretty much like your family, right?
-But to be honest the special treats we enjoy should not be saved for just that holiday, even though in our shared house, that is when we make it.
+But to be honest the special treats we enjoy should not be saved for just that holiday, even though in our shared house, that is when we usually make it.
 Ironic, right?
 Why?
 Well because Jessica's Favorite Deep dish Pecan Pie is delicious any old time you bake one.
 Like now!
+Like today...like when that craving comes over you for something rich, and satisfying.
+Something delicious to share with a friend or just enjoy by yourself...

 In our home pecan pie, is, dare I say it, a Christmas pie.

 But it shouldn't be saved just for the month of December.
 Pecan pie is one of those delicious desserts that lends itself to any celebration.
 As a matter of fact most folks love pecan pie so much that they make pecan pie bar cookies.
-Maybe they also think that a pecan pie is a December pie!
+Wait, maybe they also think that an actual pecan, pie is a December pie!
 But not any more.
 I decided to share the recipe for Jessica's Favorite Deep Dish Pecan Pie now instead of December so we could begin to change how we look at this most wonderful dessert!
-Because it is anything but just a December pie...
+Because it is anything, but just, a December pie...

-This pie is for all the folks that love the inside middle, above the crust but below the pecans!
+This pie is for all who love the inside middle, above the crust but below the pecans!

 You know the sweet, sticky, gooey part that all those pecans sit on, while baking.
 Yes the same part that will weep a bit into the pie pan the next day after cutting and serving.
 But to be honest, I have never met anyone who would turn down a slice of this pie simply because it had wept a little into the pan after being served the day before.
-As a matter of fact in our home, those leftovers are enjoyed just as much as the day before!
-Maybe in your family too, right?
+As a matter of fact in our home, those leftovers are enjoyed just as much as the day of baking!
+And this pie reminds me of my Grandmother Carter who after a large family dinner, the next day would have "a touch of sweet" for breakfast.
+Namely a slice of leftover pie with her coffee...

 Some additional thoughts on this recipe: